 The MAI SN is very proud to present results coming from PhD works funded by the MAI.
-This gives an overview of material ageing fundamental issues on material ageing addressed by the MAI SN
+This gives an overview of material aging fundamental issues on material aging addressed by the MAI SN

 Main contributor : PhD Géraldine RAPP